We are celebrating National AccessAbility Week 2026 with the release of the full 45-minute documentary film!

 Community Connects Us Beyond Differences

-Loved it?
+Loved The Film?
 Share it!

 During production for this project, one major theme I identified is that we are best positioned to overcome the challenges we face through community.
 This is as true in big cities like Vancouver B.C. as it is in small towns like Moosomin, Saskatchewan, or in French-speaking Sherbrooke Québec.
 Our joys and challenges are either magnified or diminished depending on our proximity to community.